bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 The two commands you just ran downloaded and extracted the data to a directory called `S288C_reference_genome_R64-5-1_20240529`.

-1. List the content of the current directory using `ls`
+1. List the content of the current directory using `ls`.

 2. List the files in the newly created directory with `ls DIRECTORY`.
 Replace `DIRECTORY` with the actual name of the directory.
 It is quite a long name but if you start to type it and then press `[TAB]`, the terminal will complete the name for you.
 *If multiple files or directories share the first letters, only the common first part will be suggested.
 Continue typing and then press `[Tab]` again.*